ViceBooster/Guide2Go/README.md

 He changed the name of the project and readme, but not the fuckin' $PATH for his new epgo commands, so here's a cleaner readme.

-**Recent changes:**

-1. For players like tiviMate I added the "live" and "new" icon in the tittle of the program.
-This is usually auto-added in Emby or other IPTV players, but TiviMate does not do this by reading XML tags.
-1. Searching for channel to add is no longer a painful task.
-It can be done easily from the terminal
-1. Add images to shows from The Movie Database

 ### Docker Install (via Docker Compose File)

 I need to set up the docker image.
 However, you can build your own by running: